ItsZcx/git-flow/README.md

 ## Used Branches

 ### Main Branch
 The `main` branch holds the production-ready code.
 Every merge into `main` marks a new production release.
-There are no casual commits on `main`, only merges comming from the `develop` branch.
+There are no casual commits on `main`, only merges comming from the `develop` and `hotfix-*` branch.

 ### Develop Branch
 It's purpose is merging new features for upcoming releases until the branch reaches a stable point and is ready to be released, all of the changes should be merged back into `main` and then tagged with a release number.